 - concerning information considered “Directory Information.”

-- The right to refuse to permit the designation of all of the aforementioned categories of personally identifiable information as “Directory Information.”
+- The right to refuse the release of all of the aforementioned categories of personally identifiable information as “Directory Information.”

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Minot State University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: